AmyPhung/robo_fish/_pages/subsys-actuate.md

 After witnessing the extent to which leaks affected our pump's performance in the earlier pump iterations, we were surprised to find that we were limited by deflation rather than inflation rates.
 In hindsight though, this makes a lot of sense - with only one place for water to flow in and out of the chamber, the water will passively flow out of the chamber at a much slower rate than when a pump is actively pumping water in.
 In order to fix this design, we'd need to either find a way to actively pump water out of the chamber as quickly as we can pump it in, or add an outlet valve big enough to make the passive deflation rate match the active inflation rate.

-For more information about the soft tail design and fabrication, visit this page: [TODO]
+For more information about the soft tail design and fabrication, visit this page: [Soft Tail Design](/robo_fish/subsys-tail/)

-For the code that we used to test this setup, visit our software subsystem page: [TODO]
+For the code that we used to test this setup, visit our software subsystem page: [Software Subsystem](/robo_fish/subsys-software/)

 # Hard Tail Actuation
 Although the primary focus of our project was to create a fish that swam with a soft robotic tail, we wanted to create a fish that could swim in a controlled manner even if it meant not necessarily using the soft tail.
 This version of the fish replaced the soft tail with a servo-driven tail, which made it much easier to control.
 We left the two pumps installed in this version to serve a dual purpose: 1) as ballast, and 2) to enable faster swimming speeds than would otherwise be possible with the servo alone.